Ola-Alt-Bsky/Parse-CC-Base-Java/README.md

 scenes.

 To run this program, first build the project with Maven, then run the script ParseBase.java using a Java JDK.
 This was written using Java JDK 23 and Maven.
+You have to copy the file's path (AKA Casual Roleplay Base.txt) into the program terminal.

 Running the program will return a folder called "Output" with the parsed JSON file of all your content, a list of characters, a list of locations, and a list of songs.
+It will be saved to the same folder as your input base file.
 The program WILL crash if it can't find what is needed.

 Have fun!